bruj0/cicd-for-eks/README.md

 This application is created in Python and is meant to test the CICD pipeline to EKS.
 It's a simple Flask application that responds to HTTP requests.

+## Infraestructure
+To create the infraestructure use this repo:  https://github.com/bruj0/infra-for-eks
 ## Features

 - **GET /ping** - Health check endpoint that responds with "pong"